MitchTODO/Arduino-IR-repeater/README.md

 You could use this <a href = "https://www.circuito.io/app?components=512,9349,10266,11021"> wiring diagram </a>.

-Hypothetically all parts except for the Arduino can be found in a broken tv and remote.
+Hypothetically all parts except for the Arduino IR repeater can be found in a broken tv and remote.
 The IR receiver is found along the bottom of the tv and IR LED can be found in the tip of the remote controller.

 ## Quick code setup